Sammyadj/webapps2024/README.md

 An administrator can see all user accounts and all transactions.

 A separate RESTful web service must implement currency conversion.
-The exchange rates will be statically assigned (hard-coded) in the RESTful service source code.
+The exchange rates will be statically assigned (hard-coded) in the RESTful service source code or use an external API.